 While minor infractions may seem as simple as paying off a traffic citation, the situation could be more serious.
 A misdemeanor conviction could go on the child’s permanent record – all for a $10 bracelet.
 Depending on the situation, the court may offer a minor a deferred adjudication term.
 In deferred adjudication deals, a defendant agrees to meet the court’s terms of probation in exchange for case dismissal and a sealed record.

 Sometimes stores send out payment demand letters.
-They may demand you or your child immediately pay $100 or more.
+They may demand you or your child immediately to pay $100 or more.
 Until a civil court forces you to pay damages for the incident, you gain nothing by meeting the store’s demands.
 Most of the time, the store will simply stop sending the letters rather than pursue litigation.

 Discuss your legal liability with an attorney about payment demand notices and civil actions arising from the case.
 Under civil parental liability laws, you may face financial liability for the actions of your child.